 #7.
-Initiative: Reduce B&O Taxes ORDINANCE NO. 2014-26 Was this tax initiative a part of your original plan application X□ or a plan amendment □?
-Has the ordinance(s) needed to implement this initiative been enacted?
-X□ Yes □ No If yes, when was the ordinance enacted?
-December 18, 2014 If no, please describe challenges faced in enacting the related ordinance(s) - N/A REVENUES - In the space below, please provide a brief narrative highligh revenue categories realized; revenue amounts and revenue categories redu any metrics used to track performance.
-B&O Tax Reductions (July, 2017 - June, 2018) Retail \$263,375 Wholesale \$ 15,085 Amusement \$ 17,000 (Estimate) TOTAL REDUCTION: \$295,460 SUCCESSES - In the space below, please provide a brief narrative highlighting programming, etc. realized through the implementation of this revenue init to track performance.
-Presently, Sales Tax Revenue is being placed in a Special Revenue Fund (Sal les Tax Fund).
-Use of these funds have been programmed by City Council for capital improvements, operating budget, City services, debt reduction, etc. Police/Municipal Court Facility Project Funding - Total Project Cost - \$13.5M The City was able to reduce B&O Tax (Retail 10%; Wholesale - 10% and el iminate Amusement Tax).
-LESSONS LEARNED - In the space below, please provide a brief narrative h ighlighting lessons learned during implementation of this revenue initiative that would benefit other municipalities.
+Initiative: Reduce B&O Taxes ORDINANCE NO. 2014-26 Was this tax initiative a part of your original plan application x□ or a plan amendment □ or N/A □ Has the ordinance(s) needed to implement this initiative been enacted? x□ Yes □ No If yes, when was the ordinance enacted?
+December 18, 2014 If no, please describe challenges faced in enacting the related ordinance(s) N/A REVENUES - In the space below, please provide a brief narrative highlighting revenue amounts and revenue categories realized; revenue amounts and revenue categories reduced; net revenue gain; and, any metrics used to track performance.
+B&O Tax Reductions (July, 2018 - June, 2019) Retail Amusement \$ 17,000 (Estimate) TOTAL REDUCTION \$312,445 SUCCESSES - In the space below, please provide a brief narrative highlighting projects, improvements, programming, etc. realized through the implementation of this revenue initiative and any metrics used to track performance.
+Presently, Sales Tax Revenue is being placed in a Special Revenue Fund (Sales Tax Fund.
+Use of these funds have been programmed by City Council for capital improvements, operating budget, City services, debt reduction, etc. Police/Municipal Court Facility Project Funding - Total Project Cost - \$13.5M The City was able to reduce B&O Tax (Retail 10%; Wholesale - 10% and eliminate Amusement Tax).
+LESSONS LEARNED - In the space below, please provide a brief narrative highlighting lessons learned during implementation of this revenue initiative that would benefit other municipalities.
 N/A

 #8.
-Initiative: Inspection and citation powers of Municipal Deputy Fire Marshals ORDINANCE 2014-27 Category of Issues Addressed (check all that apply) X□ Organization X□ Administration □ Personnel □ Other Was this non-tax initiative a part of your original plan application X□ or a plan amendment □?
-Has the ordinance(s) needed to implement this initiative been enacted?
-X□ Yes □ No If yes, when was the ordinance enacted?
-December 18, 2014 If no, please describe challenges faced in enacting the related ordinance(s) N/A SUCCESSES - In the space below, please provide a brief narrative highlighting success realized through the implementation of this initiative and any metrics used to track performance.
+Initiative: Inspection and citation powers of Municipal Deputy Fire Marshals ORDINANCE NO. 2014-27 Was this non-tax initiative a part of your original plan application x□ or a plan amendment □?
+Has the ordinance(s) needed to implement this initiative been enacted? x□ Yes □ No If yes, when was the ordinance enacted?
+December 18, 2014 If no, please describe challenges faced in enacting the related ordinance(s).
+N/A SUCCESSES - In the space below, please provide a brief narrative which highlights successes realized through the implementation of this initiative and any metrics used to track performance.
 Ordinance has been passed.
-City Attorney and Fire Chief will ensure all Fire Department personnel that are Municipal Deputy Fire Marshals complete required certifications for this Code Enforcement activity.
-Classes have been scheduled; to be completed 2018.
-Three (3) Municipal Deputy Fire Marshals received NFPA Certification for Fire Inspector I - November 28, 2018 LESSONS LEARNED - In the space below, please provide a brief narrative highlighting lessons learned during implementation of this revenue initiative that would benefit other municipalities.
+Three (3) Municipal Deputy Fire Marshals received NJFPA Certification for Fire Inspector I - November 28, 2018.
+LESSONS LEARNED - In the space below, please provide a brief narrative highlighting lessons learned during implementation of this revenue initiative that would benefit other municipalities.
 N/A

 #9.
-Initiative: Purchase tax redemption b • • ect to delinquent prope rty taxes; right of Category of Issues Addressed d (check all that apply) X □ Organization X □ Administration ☐ Personnel ☐ Other Was this non-tax initiative a part of your original plar application X or a plan amendment □?
-Has the ordinance(s) needed to implement this initia tive been enacted? □ Yes X□ No If yes, when was the ordinan ce enacted?
-If no, please describe challer ges faced in enacting th e related ordinance(s) See below.
-SUCCESSES - In the space be the implementation of this in • • - The City continues to research the best method to adopt for dealing with Municipal liens and delinquent taxes.
-The next Assessment Year begins July 1, 2018 and Tax Year January 1, 2020.
+Initiative: Purchase tax liens on properties subject to delinquent property taxes; right of Redemption by the City.
+Was this non-tax initiative a part of your original plan application $\mathbf{x}\square$ or a plan amendment $\square$ ?
+Has the ordinance(s) needed to implement this initiative been enacted? $\square$ Yes $\mathbf{x}$ $\square$ No If yes, when was the ordinance enacted?
+December 18, 2014 If no, please describe challenges faced in enacting the related ordinance(s).
+See below.
+SUCCESSES - In the space below, please provide a brief narrative which highlights successes realized through the implementation of this initiative and any metrics used to track performance.
+The City continues to research the best method to adopt for dealing with Municipal liens and delinquent taxes.
+The next Assessment Year begins July 1, 2019 and Tax Year January 1, 2021.
 The City anticipates enactment of an Ordinance prior to June 1, 2019.
 Still being reviewed.
-LESSONS LEARNED - In the s during implementation of thi N/A -
+LESSONS LEARNED - In the space below, please provide a brief narrative highlighting lessons learned during implementation of this revenue initiative that would benefit other municipalities.
+N/A